ovh/docs/pages/web_cloud/web_hosting/handle_sftp_connexion_vscode/guide.en-gb.md

 > [!primary]
 >
 > As a reminder, it is important to configure the “sftp.json” file correctly.
 If you encounter an error before downloading your project, it is usually caused by a configuration defect in the “sftp.json” file.
-If you have any questions, please refer to [Extension FAQ](https://github.com/Natizyskunk/vscode-sftp/blob/HEAD/FAQ.md){.external}.
+If you have any questions, please refer to the [Extension FAQ](https://github.com/Natizyskunk/vscode-sftp/blob/HEAD/FAQ.md){.external}.
 >

 ### Make changes to files

-Now that the project is downloaded locally to your machine, you can easily edit, add, or delete files on Visual Studio Code.
+Now that the project is downloaded locally to your machine.
+You can easily edit, add, or delete files on Visual Studio Code.

-If you would like your local changes to be synchronized every time you save a file, add this line to the "sftp.json" file: `"uploadOnSave": true`
+If you would like your local changes to be synchronized every time you save a file, add this line to the "sftp.json" file: `"uploadOnSave": true`.

 To disable this feature, while keeping it in the "sftp.json" file, change the value from `true` to `false`.